MBrugge/hackathon-arg/README.md

 -	Rik: Boerderij

 # Website plannen:
--	Marten: Text based adventure
+-	Marten: Text based adventure - Dilapidated school with suspiciously clean nurses office.
+From principals pc a clue about a secret entrance is revealed which shows a cyborg body horror person which when disabled(killed) reveals a code for the terminal
 -	Rick:
 -	Christian:
 -	Sylvan: Hier komen datums op te staan van overleden personen en de terminal.